The Principal

-The Principal is a 1987 crime thriller action film starring Jim Belushi, Louis Gossett Jr. and Rae Dawn Chong.
-Written by Frank Deese and directed by Christopher Cain, it was filmed in Oakland, California, and at Northgate High School in nearby Walnut Creek and distributed by TriStar Pictures on Panavision.
+The Principal is a 1987 American action comedy film starring Jim Belushi, Louis Gossett Jr. and Rae Dawn Chong.
+Written by Frank Deese and directed by Christopher Cain, it was filmed in Oakland, California, and at Northgate High School in nearby Walnut Creek and distributed by Tri-Star Pictures on Panavision.
 Belushi reprised his role as Rick Latimer in the 1991 film Abraxas, Guardian of the Universe.

 Plot

-After spotting his ex-wife Kimberly in a bar one night with her attorney, alcoholic high-school teacher Rick Latimer instigates a fight with him, culminating in Rick bashing the hapless man's car with a baseball bat.
+One night, after spotting his ex-wife Kimberly in a bar with her divorce attorney, alcoholic high-school teacher Rick Latimer fights with him, culminating in Rick bashing the hapless man's car with a baseball bat.
 Rick is arrested for the incident.

-Finding that Rick's behavior is tarnishing the school district's image, the board of education decides to transfer him elsewhere and send him to Brandel High, a crime-ridden and gang-dominated institution where unruly kids are sent after being expelled from other schools.
-Initially, Rick is just as lost, incorrigible, & hopeless as the students of “Brand X” (the nickname that everyone derisively calls the school).
+Finding that Rick's behavior tarnishes the school district's image, the board of education decides to transfer him to Brandel High.
+In this crime-ridden and gang-dominated institution, unruly kids are sent after being expelled from other schools.
+Initially, Rick is just as lost, incorrigible, & hopeless as the students of "Brand X" (the nickname everyone derisively calls the school).

-Believing he can repair his image by cleaning up the school, Rick has an assembly and declares his intentions: "No more."
+Believing he can repair his image by cleaning up the school, Rick holds an assembly and declares his intentions: "No more."
 No more drugs, no more running in the hallways, and no more being late to class.
-During his speech, Victor Duncan, the leader of the school's dominant gang, appears, derides Rick in front of everyone, and walks out.
+During his speech, Victor Duncan, the leader of the school's dominant gang, derides Rick in front of everyone, then walks out.
 This sparks a small riot, which earns Rick the enmity of the teachers and Jake, the school head of security and a graduate of Brandel.

 Eventually, Rick manages to enforce his policies, getting rid of the drugs being dealt in the bathrooms, and clearing out the hallways — but not always successfully.
 As the students are now forced to go to class, some of the more unruly ones become increasingly disruptive, including troublemaker White Zac, who eventually attempts to rape one of the teachers, Ms. Orozco.
-She throws a chair through one of her classroom windows which alerts Rick that something is wrong.
+She throws a chair through one of her classroom windows, alerting Rick to her distress.
 He then rides his motorcycle into the school and chases down White Zac, beating him unconscious and stuffing him into a trash can.